 25 questions you should ask any government document

 The investigative journalist never takes things at face value.
-They probe and question to get to the truth.
+They probe and question in order to get to the truth.
 Some journalists accept official documents without question; not so the investigative journalist.
 If you are to uncover the story you need to keep asking questions.

 1: Who’s your daddy?

 Find out who created the document and why.
 Somebody had to have a reason to create a form or document.
 Figure out which person or agency went to the trouble of making a form.

 Find out the issue date and ask about updates.
 In most bureaucracies, the form will change to adapt to conditions the makers never anticipated.
 There are times when earlier versions of the same form asked for different information.

 Make sure you understand the terms.
 Agencies and departments and ministries love jargon, acronyms and codes.
 If you don’t understand what everything means, you’re missing out.

 You might need to make another visit.
 If you didn’t get the document from its regular source, it’s important to know where it resides.
 Sometimes you can meet its family.

 Find out what other documents may be on file.
 Government agencies are never content with just one form.
 When you learn everything about the function of the form, you’ll find others with even more information.

 6: Are you married?